baumannzone/entucasa/src/fresh-made-paella/README.md

 ## FRESH MADE PAELLA

 THE HOUSE SPECIALTY.
-Call us now to book your paella in advance and get it delivered wherever your are.
-Perfect meal for any speciall ocasion.
+Call us now to book your paella in advance and get it delivered wherever your are in a real paella pan that we will pick up the day after so you can enjoy the tradicional meal on its tradicional way.

 ### Seafood paella
 > 22.00